FREE SHIPPING ON ALL AU ORDERS OVER $40 📦

 Moxie Menstrual Cups are currently available in two sizes, because we wanted to keep things super simple to begin with:

 * Regular (the pink box!): for those with a medium flow, or those who are under 30, or those who have not given birth.
-Our Regular Cup holds approx. 2.5 tampons worth of fluid (30ml up to the holes on the cup) at any one time.
+Our Regular Cup holds approx. 2.5 tampons worth of fluid (30ml) at any one time.

 * Super (the blue box!): for those with a heavy flow, or those who are over 30, or those who have given birth.
-Our Super Cup holds approx. 2.5 tampons worth of fluid (40ml up to the holes on the cup) at any one time.
+Our Super Cup holds approx. 2.5 tampons worth of fluid (40ml) at any one time.